 Carbs matter, but Calories are king

-But when it comes to alcoholic drinks, no carb does not equal ‘no Calorie’.
+But when it comes to alcoholic drinks, no-carb does not equal ‘no Calories’.
 A standard 30mL nip of vodka contains no carbs, protein or fat, but still provides 65 Calories.
 That’s because the alcohol molecule itself contains Calories.
 In fact, alcohol provides almost twice as much energy per gram as protein or carbs:

 - 1g carb provides 4 Calories

 If you’re trying to lose weight, it’s not just about the calories you consume from alcoholic beverages.
 You also need to consider how your drinking habits might be impacting your food choices.
 Alcohol lowers our inhibitions, which can make us more inclined to indulge in extra snacks or less healthy food choices.
 Depending on how much you’ve had to drink, a 2 AM kebab might sound like a great idea – even if you had a three-course meal for dinner.
 And let’s not forget the morning after, because a hungover fry up is certainly not going to help your weight loss efforts.